hn374/Developer-Notes/Java/HeadFirstJava.md

 A finally block is where you put code that must run regardless of an exception.

 ## Chapter 12: Getting GUI

+The process of getting and handling a user event is called event handling.

+A listener interface is the bridge between the listener and the event source.
+The interface is where the callback method is declared.

+A listener's job is to implement the interface, register with the button and provide the event-handling.

+An event source's job is to accept registrations (from listeners), get events from the user, and call the listener's event handling method (when the user clicks the event source).

+An inner class can use all the methods and variables of the outer class, even the private ones.

+## Chapter 13: Using Swing

+Layout Manager objects control the size and location of the widgets in a Java GUI.